vetinari/ldifsearch/README.md

 # NOTES

+The second argument form of passing an `ldap://` URI ignores all passed _\--base_ and _\--scope_ options as well as any extra args passed as attributes.

 This script requires at least version 0.50 of the [Net::LDAP](https://github.com/perl-ldap/perl-ldap) distribution (i.e. Net::LDAP::FilterMatch version 0.23) and Net::LDAP::DN from